-There was a small parking area here, and had we known some of us might have opted to drive in, but we would have needed a 4×4, as the road is uneven and potholed.
+There was a small parking area here.
+Had we known some of us might have opted to drive in, but we would have needed a 4×4, as the road is uneven and potholed.

-The trail ascends after this, until we eventually come to an abandoned orang asli hut.
-We loop around the back of it.
+The trail ascends after this, until we eventually came to an abandoned orang asli hut.
+We looped around the back of it.

 The going starts to get tough here.
 Thin nylon rope is strung up in places where the slope is particularly steep or slippery.
 For the most part, the inclines are no less than 40 degrees, and any chance of catching our breath is slim as flats are short and few.

-It had just turned 10am when the trail evened out.
-The relief is short-lived at only 5 minutes but still long enough in comparison to make me wanna crack open some champagne and celebrate.
+It had just turned 10am (2 hours after starting out), when the trail evened out.
+The relief was short-lived at only 5 minutes but long enough for me to fantasise about cracking open some champagne to celebrate.

-Just over 2 hours in and at the 2/3rds mark, we pass a series of boulders.
-The worst is over now and while the rest of the journey is not without its challenges, the mountain has finally relented.
+Not long after at the 2/3rds mark, we passed a series of boulders.
+The worst was over now and while the rest of the journey was not without its challenges, the mountain had finally relented.

-The hoot of gibbons previously heard had faded behind us and aside the constant hum of insects, a lone hornbill cawed somewhere overhead.
-It was strange though, as I’m used to hearing them in pairs.
+The hoot of gibbons previously heard had faded behind us and aside from the constant hum of insects, a lone hornbill cawed somewhere overhead.

 At approximately 1100 meters in altitude, white nothingness began to swirl around us.
-The forest floor was wet here and the gnarled twisted tree trunks covered in moss.
+The forest floor was wet and the gnarled twisted tree trunks were covered in moss.

 Then just when I thought I had no more energy, Gunung Hitam threw a few final obstacles in our direction.
 We had to crawl under several fallen tree trunks, which I accomplished by sinking to my knees and dragging my body across with my bare hands.
 Ugh….

-Surrounded by tall skinny trees, there was no view, but I could finally flop down, inhale an 100 Plus and eat my packed lunch of Johor Laksa.
-Win!
+Surrounded by tall skinny trees, there was no view at the peak, but I could finally flop down, inhale an 100 Plus and eat my packed lunch of Johor Laksa.
+Muna – 1, Mountain – 0.